-It is an instant, soft and puffy Gujarati dhokla made with poha. it is an ideal alternative to the traditional dhokla recipe which is made with rice and dal in combination with 8 plus hour fermentation. this recipe is instant and you can make it in 30 minutes without any fermentation.
+In is an instant, soft, and puffy Gujarati dhokla made with poha. it is an ideal alternative to the traditional dhokla recipe which is made with rice and dal in combination with 8-plus hour fermentation. this recipe is made instant in 30 minutes without any fermentation.
 In this recipe, I temper dhokla in two different ways one is dhokla with a sweet-sour taste and another is slightly spicy dhokla.
-It is served as a snack but can also be served as a morning breakfast recipe or sudden guest at home.
+It is served as a snack but can also be served as a morning breakfast recipe or as a sudden guest at home.
 Do try this!

-- Firstly, I soaked poha and raw rice for 1-2 hrs also make sure to soak the rice-poha mixture well else the dhokla will turn dry and not soft.
+- Firstly, I soaked poha and raw rice for 1-2 hrs also make sure to soak the mixture well else the dry will turn dry and not soft.

 - I would heavily recommend using sour curd or yogurt which not only adds the sour taste to the dhokla but also helps to hasten the fermentation reaction. if you do not have it, you may add 2-3 tsp of lemon juice to make it sour.

-- In dhokla batter, the addition of sooji (rava) is essential; it gives a nice porous texture to dhokla.
+- In dhokla batter, the addition of sooji (rava) is very important; it gives a nice porous texture to dhokla.

 - To make instant dhokla, I add eno into the batter which can be replaced with ¼ tsp baking soda.
 But eno gave batter result.

-- Lastly, poha dhokla tastes excellent when prepared soft and spongy.
+- Lastly, poha dhokla tastes great when prepared soft and spongy.

 For poha dhokla